-The Sony WH-1000XM3 delivers the best combination of what you would expect a feature-laden pair of headphones to have.
-It's up against stiff competition, yet it covers the right bases by improving upon previous models and pushing other brands to raise their game as well.
-Overall, these are the best headphones with Alexa; you won't be disappointed with the sum of its parts.
+The Sony WH-1000XM4 delivers the best combination of what you would expect a feature-laden pair of headphones to have.
+It's up against stiff competition, yet they cover the right bases by improving upon previous models and pushing other brands to raise their game as well.
+Overall, these are the best headphones with Alexa, and you won't be disappointed with the rest of what they can do.

 Credits — The team that worked on this guide

 Ted Kritsonis loves taking photos when the opportunity arises, be it on a camera or smartphone.
 Beyond sports and world history, you can find him tinkering with gadgets or enjoying a cigar.